santaclz/OogaBooga/README.md

 # Why?

 The purpose of this project is to learn how compiler works and to get better at understanding assembly code.
 Also, this is my first Rust program, I just jumped straight into making a compiler with it, so far it's a great learning experience.
+For the sake of learning I will not be using any dependencies which would aid me in parsing the source code (RegEx, other parsers...).

 # About OogaBooga

-OogaBooga syntax is very similar to C.
+OogaBooga syntax is similar to C. There is no function types only labels.

 ### Data types
 ```